 Why Falls Happen

-- Poor balance or leg strength
+- Reduced balance or leg strength

-- Slippery floors or rugs that slide around
+- Slippery floors or unsecured rugs

-- Clutter in walkways
+- Cluttered walkways

 - Poor lighting, especially at night